Many years ago while traveling Portland, Maine, a friend

 Although Portland may look like a city, the feel is more like a big small town where traffic isn't quite as horrific as larger cities, people all seem to know each other and large expanses of land haven't given way to the obnoxious development that many of us have experienced in our own urban and suburban backyards.
 In fact, the end of the waterfront brings you to a peaceful two-mile oasis called the Eastern Promenade that leads to Easter End Beach and incredible views, including the White Mountains of New Hampshire.
 What's more, it is a city ideal for the outdoor travel enthusiasts, in close proximity to boating, kayaking, skiing, golfing, mountain climbing, biking and more.
 Casco Bay, with its many islands, seems like a particularly good spot to sail.
 Fort William Park, 10 minutes from downtown Portland in Cape Elizabeth, is the site of Portland Head Light, one of the most photographed lighthouses in the country.
 Fort William Park offers stunning views of the rugged Maine coast and its expansive grounds are ideal for walking, kite flying or just having a picnic.

 Portland is pleasantly walkable, memorable and distinct, not your typical cookie cutter city, by any means.
 It is a city is big enough to act like a complete metropolis but laid-back enough to retain its small-town charm, making it an ideal place to start your relationship with the sea in New England.
-The city may be a long way to go for some, but, thankfully, the city no longer has a long way to go.
+The city may be a long way to go for some in terms of mileage, but, thankfully, the city no longer has a long way to go.

 Editor's note: Congratulations to Portland, Maine, for being ranked #12 in the world by Frommer's in its list of Top Travel Destinations for 2007 and #6 on Relocate America'a Top 10 Places to Live in 2007.